-“Risk management is a process through which the potential pros and cons of a decision, event or scenario can be assessed and then, if necessary, actively managed.
-It exists to help us to take charge of some of the uncertainty in the world around us, and therefore better navigate our teams and businesses towards our vision, purpose and strategy.
-It is therefore used on a routine basis when we need to decide if carbon or human rights are more important to our organisations,” said Dr Sarah Gordon, CEO and Co-founder of specialist risk management consultancy, Satarla, in a recent University of London and Institute of Risk Management webinar.1
+“Risk management is a process through which the potential pros and cons of a decision, event, or scenario can be assessed and then, if necessary, actively managed.
+It exists to help us to take charge of some of the uncertainty in the world around us, and therefore better navigate our teams and businesses towards our vision, purpose, and strategy.
+It is therefore used on a routine basis when we need to decide if carbon or human rights are more important to our organizations,” said Dr Sarah Gordon, CEO, and Co-founder of specialist risk management consultancy, Satarla, in a recent University of London and Institute of Risk Management webinar.1

 Balancing business activities and values

 Gordon considers that environment, social and governance risks (to the organization and also created by it) should be intertwined with modern enterprise risk understanding, in order for risks to be assessed accurately and managed successfully.
 Ignore them, intentionally or not, and she cautions that “our risk profiles will be incorrect.
 This, in turn, leads to suboptimal control strategies and objectives not being met.”

 Today, beyond attaining and maintaining financial profitability, mining organizations must navigate the complexities of balancing benefits to the planet and to people.
 What’s practiced now will undoubtedly have an impact on the future of a particular asset and have societal consequences.

 The ESG agenda for mining encompasses a wide range of issues, including:

 Environment – biodiversity, ecosystem services, mine waste, water management, air, noise, energy, climate change, carbon footprint, greenhouse gas, hazardous substances, mine closure.